dhruvsharmaokstate/MachineLearning/Readme.md

 # Machine Learning Case Studies Using R and Python

-This project contains various Machine Learning algorithms learnt in Machine Learning A-Z course by Kirill Emeneko and Hadelin de Ponteves on Udemy implemented using Python 3.0 compiled on Jupyter notebook and Spyder, and it also includes codes implemented using R and compiled on RStudio.
+This project contains various Machine Learning algorithms learnt in Machine Learning A-Z course by Kirill Eremenko and Hadelin de Ponteves on Udemy implemented using Python 3.0 compiled on Jupyter notebook and Spyder, and it also includes codes implemented using R and compiled on RStudio.

 ## Overview